fariba-Dk/django-urls-views-templates/README.md

 _As a User, when I click the **View All My Cats** link, I want to see a page listing all of my cats._

-Luckily the [process of how to add a feature to a web application](https://gist.github.com/jim-clark/9f9bd19d60d9ce2ec57be8242b6aee96) from the previous unit you had tattooed applies to all web frameworks!

 #### Step 1 - Identify the "Proper" Route

 First, let's be clear on the fact that Django's URL-based routing is **not** RESTful routing - **why is this the case?**